AI

 Why successful pilots fail at scale

 The numbers tell a brutal story.
-I came across this CIO article that hit me hard: 88% of AI pilots never make it to production.
+McKinsey’s 2025 data hit me hard: despite 88% of organizations now using AI, only 7% have fully scaled it across the enterprise.
 Not because the technology failed.
 Because the approach that works for five people breaks down for fifty.

 Your pilot team moved fast because they could ignore enterprise requirements.
 No formal change management.
 No security reviews that take six weeks.
 No training programs for operators in twelve locations.
 No integration with the ERP system everyone hates but depends on.

-Forrester found only 15% of businesses successfully scale AI beyond the pilot stage.
+Recent analysis shows the average enterprise scrapped 46% of AI pilots before they ever reached production, with only 5-20% resulting in high-impact enterprise-wide deployments.
 The rest get stuck in what people call pilot purgatory.
 You keep proving AI works in controlled settings while never delivering value at scale.

 The pilot team celebrated speed.
 The enterprise needs sustainability.